zkoss/zk-mvvm-book/shadow_elements/ui_template_injection.md

     <template name="layout" src="/mytemplate.zul"/>
 </div>
 ```
-The usage is the same as we mentioned in previous chapters.
-But We can also use the following tags to describe a component creation logic based on certain conditions.
+The usage is the same as we have mentioned in previous chapters.
+But we can also use the following tags to describe a component creation logic based on certain conditions.

 ## Apply a Template

 When we apply a template, ZK will create the components inside the template upon its logic and insert those components into the position of `<apply>` tag.
-Therefore, we also call it Tempalte Injection.
+Therefore, we also call it Template Injection.

 We usually apply a template with its name like: